 DIY Apothecary glass jars double as not only storage but home decor.
 During Easter you can fill them with eggs, and for Christmas you can store ornaments for a perfect centerpiece or mantle decor.

 They normally cost anywhere from 18-40 dollars but you can make your own using dollar store items and strong glue for a fraction of that.
+For a longer and taller stem, glue two candle stick holders together before gluing to the base of the jar.

 Moms always have self care last on their list so this is a great way to remind them that they need attention too.